This article was updated on August 28, 2023.

 - West Virginia

 You may have wondered if you could pick one of the eligible degrees and then just switch majors later on.
 Nope, if you switch you will be charged full out-of-state tuition.
-It is crucial to understand that you are locked into the specific program of study if you decide to use this tuition discount.
+It is crucial to understand that you are locked into a specific program of study if you decide to use this tuition discount.

-Individual State Agreements
+State Reciprocity Agreements

 DC Tuition Assistance Grant Program